Carnosaur (film series): Carnosaur 3: Primal Species (1996)

 Released direct-to-video in November 1996, Carnosaur 3: Primal Species was directed by Jonathan Winfrey and starred Scott Valentine and Janet Gunn.
 The film involves a group of terrorists who attempt to steal a large shipment of uranium, but instead realize that they have seized a truckload of cloned dinosaurs, which escape.
 A military team is then sent to contain the creatures.

-Other films

 Raptor (2001)

 Raptor was directed by Jim Wynorski and was released direct-to-video on November 6, 2001.
 It re-uses dinosaur footage from the three Carnosaur films and cuts them together with new footage shot by Wynorski.
 The film was created through Roger Corman's company New Concorde, which had worked on the Carnosaur films.
 The film focuses on a small town sheriff (Eric Roberts) and an animal control officer (Melissa Brasselle) investigating a series of deaths by genetically engineered dinosaurs that escape from a nearby laboratory (mainly Velociraptors), while also dealing with their creator Dr. Hyde (Corbin Bernsen).